taniarascia/taniarascia.com/content/posts/2017-09-27-while-do-while-loops-javascript.md

 } while (condition)
 ```

-As you can see, the `do` portion of the loop comes first, and is follwed by `while (condition)`.
+As you can see, the `do` portion of the loop comes first, and is followed by `while (condition)`.
 The code block will run, then the condition will be tested as a normal `while` loop.

 To test this very quickly, we can set a variable to `0`, increment it inside the `do`, and set our condition to `false`.